sav-che/TL-2/Authors/Burns, Georg Plumer {std. G.P. Burns}.md

-> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/item/103861#page/269/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/page/33266566) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Burns, Georg Plumer (1871-1953), American botanist, born at Maroa, Ill., studied in München ca. 1889, Dr. phil.
-München 1900, director of the Nichols Arboretum of the University of Michigan 1907-1910, professor of botany at the University of Vermont. (*G.P.
-Burns*).
+München 1900, director of the Nichols Arboretum of the University of Michigan 1907-1910, professor of botany at the University of Vermont.
+**Abbreviated name**: *G.P.
+Burns*

 #### Herbarium and types